 The 2017 results are another indication of the growing success of Bedford High School.
 Of the twenty-three different subjects in which students were entered, standards have risen in sixteen and remained the same in two.
 In the majority of subjects standards are either in line with or above national average, which represents good progress as the prior attainment of the year group when they arrived at Bedford at the start of Year 7 was significantly below national average.

-This success is all due to the talent and hard work of our students and staff.
+This success is due to the talent and hard work of our students and staff, supported by parents and families.
 Congratulations and good luck to all of our students as they embark on the next stage of their lives.

 The key outcomes using the new measures are as follows:

-- 54% of students gained A*-C in both English and Maths
+- 58% of students gained a ‘standard’ pass (Grade 9-4) in both English and Maths.

-- 27 % students were entered for the Full English Baccalaureate (English, Maths, Science, Languages and Humanities) 17 % of students achieved A*-C in all of these areas.
+- 11% of students were entered for the Full English Baccalaureate (English, Maths, Science, Languages and Humanities).
+8% of students achieved standard passes (Grades 4-9) in all of these areas.
+7% of students achieved strong passes (Grades 5-9) in all of these areas.

 For further details on our performance and results, please visit the DFE Performance Tables.

 Destination measures provide information on the destinations of students who left Bedford High School at the end of KS4.
 This measure is based on the young person’s activity in the year after they have left Bedford High School (i.e. college/training provider enrolment)

 The KS4 destination measures show the percentage of students continuing their education in a post-16 college or training provider; the percentage who went into employment or training, including through an apprenticeship; and those who were not in education, employment or training (NEET).

 The DfE publications of the measures are based on sustained participation in all of the first two terms of the year after the young person left KS4.
 This information can be found on the DfE website.